Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 | Softness | Extremely smooth and luxurious | Soft, but quickly loses structure |

-| Durability | Very durable with proper care | Tends to pill and lose shape over time |
+| Durability | Very hard-wearing with proper care | Tends to pill and lose shape over time |

 | Skin & hair friendliness | Reduces friction, redness, and frizz | Less effective, especially over time |